Airport Security Badging and AOA Permits

 - Airport Rules & Regulations and Minimum Operating Standards

 Sterile Area – The sterile area is defined as the space beyond the security screening checkpoint.
-Only persons holding a valid boarding pass / ticket, Sterile Area Worker (SAW), or SIDA identification badge may proceed into this area after being screened.
+Only persons holding a valid boarding pass / ticket, Sterile Area Worker (SAW), or a SIDA identification badge may proceed into this area after being screened.

 SIDA – The Security Identification Display Area is where you must display your proper identification badge in an easily viewable area above the waist.
 The SIDA area requires “challenge” procedures.
 These challenge procedures are used by ALL employees to assure that anyone in this area is wearing and displaying their appropriate ID badge.